 - a.
 When operating in an environment of high sand and dust levels, frequent servicing of the filter assembly may be required based on the time exposure and severity of the environment.
 Any operations in an environment that can result in "brownout" conditions should therefore be minimized or avoided to the maximum extent possible within the constraints of the operation.
-If extended time is accumulated operating in brownout conditions, monitoring of the FMA between shut down and startup will give an indication of the differential pressure trend based on the severe environment being flown in.
-Once an interval of time in flight hours is determined that provided discrete changes in the FMA, this interval can be repeated as long as the initial readings remain typical of the current operations. - b.
-Ensure all filter servicing requirements defined in Paragraph 7-2.1 are followed.
-Refer to Paragraph 7-3 for servicing of the filter assembly.
+AFS recommends that the filter maintenance aid (FMA) be checked as part of the preflight inspection. - b.
+Ensure all filter servicing requirements defined in Paragraph 7.2.1 are followed.
+Refer to Paragraph 7.3 for servicing of the filter assembly. - c.
+In severe operating environments, the filters may be soaked in cleaner prior to cleaning.